refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 ### Import changes

 All `react-hook-form` imports re-exported from `@pankod/refine-react-hook-form` have been removed.
-You should import them from the `react-hook-form` package directly.
+You need to import them from the `react-hook-form` package directly.

 If the package is not installed, you can install it with your package manager: